 If your proposed project will confer a benefit to members of the public in which the work is to be done, through hazard intervention that involves limited construction or rehabilitation of housing (not including routine housing maintenance or minor repair) and/or education or training, then your application must discuss in very specific ways, and in a separate narrative how your proposed plans affirmatively further fair housing, in order to receive funding consideration and points.
 If, on the other hand, your proposed project entails research without human subjects, such as laboratory research, conducting surveys, analyzing existing data sets, or other narrowly focused activities, your research may still provide results that may affirmatively further fair housing and should be discussed.
-If that is the case, you need only include an explicit statement (in your narrative response to this sub-factor) to that effect in regard to affirmatively furthering fair housing.
-If applicable, this narrative must describe how your proposed activities further at least one of the following objectives: {i} help overcome any impediments to fair housing choice related to the assisted program or activity itself; {ii} promote racially, ethnically, and socio-economically diverse communities; or {iii} promote housing-related opportunities that overcome the effects of past discrimination because of race, color, national origin, religion, sex, disability, and family status (i.e. presence of children).
-The narrative must also show how your proposed plans are designed to help overcome the effect of impediments to fair housing choice that are identified in the Analysis of Impediments to Fair Housing Choice ("AI") of the jurisdiction(s) in which the planning occurs.
-Federally recognized Indian tribes and their instrumentalities are not required to comply with the requirement to affirmatively further fair housing, but may discuss it, if applicable.
-For projects involving limited construction or rehabilitation, examples of activities that affirmatively further fair housing include those that ensure that existing residents relocated (or temporarily relocated) to facilitate rehabilitation are afforded preference or right of first refusal for new units in the same location.
-For projects which involve community-based research and/or which include enrollment outreach, education and/or training, examples of activities that affirmatively further fair housing include:
+If that is the case, you need only include an explicit statement (in your narrative response to this sub-factor) to that effect regarding affirmatively furthering fair housing.
+If applicable, this narrative must describe how your proposed activities further at least one of the following objectives: {i} help overcome any impediments to fair housing choice related to the assisted program or activity itself; {ii} promote racially, ethnically, and socioeconomically diverse communities; or {iii} promote housing-related opportunities that overcome the effects of past discrimination because of race, color, national origin, religion, sex, disability, and family status (i.e. presence of children).
+The narrative must also show how your proposed plans are designed to help overcome the effect of impediments to fair housing choice that are identified in the Analysis of Impediments to Fair Housing Choice ("AI") of the jurisdiction(s) in which the planning occurs or are consistent with the Assessment of Fair Housing (AFH) of the jurisdiction(s) in which the planning occurs if the jurisdiction(s) has an accepted AFH.
+Federally recognized Indian tribes and their instrumentalities are not required to comply with the requirement to affirmatively further fair housing in their use of HUD funds, but may discuss it, if applicable.
+While HUD is not prescriptive in the actions that may affirmatively further fair housing, strategies that affirmatively further fair housing must include meaningful actions to overcome historic patterns of segregation, promote fair housing choice, and foster inclusive communities free from discrimination.
+For projects involving limited construction or rehabilitation, examples of activities that affirmatively further fair housing may include, depending on local context, those that ensure that existing residents relocated (or temporarily relocated) to facilitate rehabilitation are afforded preference or right of first refusal for new units in the same location, as part of a balanced approach towards affirmatively furthering fair housing.
+For projects which involve community-based research and/or which include enrollment outreach, education and/or training based on local context, examples of activities that affirmatively further fair housing may include but are not limited to: (A). where appropriate, designing and implementing the research study to maximize communication and participation with, or dissemination of information to, persons unlikely to have access to the study, including persons of different ethnic and racial backgrounds, and persons with disabilities;

-- (A) where appropriate, designing and implementing the research study so as to maximize communication and participation with, or dissemination of information to, persons unlikely to have access to the study, including persons of different ethnic and racial backgrounds, and persons with disabilities; - (B) to the maximum extent practicable, affirmatively marketing the existence of the study or affirmatively disseminating the results of such studies broadly to persons affected, including persons of different races or ethnicities, persons of different socioeconomic status, or persons with disabilities who are not likely to be aware of the study;
+(B). to the maximum extent practicable, affirmatively marketing the existence of the study or affirmatively disseminating the results of such studies broadly to persons affected, including persons of different races or ethnicities, persons of different socioeconomic status, or persons with disabilities who are not likely to be aware of the study;